EternalFr0st/cloud-labs/2-setup-infra-IaC/README.md

 ## Assignment Part 1 - Terraform initialization

-Clone this repository with git clone and enter the `terraform/` directory.
+Clone this repository with git clone (Command to do that: git clone https://github.com/EternalFr0st/cloud-labs.git) and enter the `terraform/` directory.

 Make sure to source the RC file you have downloaded from Cleura/Openstack

 And both steps are done and run `terraform init` and it should return an output similar to this:

 ```
- ❯ terraform init                                                                                                                                                                                                               [12:24:11]
+ ❯ terraform init
 Initializing the backend...

 Initializing provider plugins...